Hurricane Ian Insurance Claim Denial

 Following the wreckage of Hurricane Ian, many Florida homeowners will depend on their homeowners’ insurance policies to cover the damages.
 Unfortunately, as millions of people file insurance claims at once, far too many of them will be met with underpaid and outright denied claims.

 When property owners take appropriate measures to protect their homes and businesses, they deserve to be compensated accordingly.
-At The McIntyre Law Firm, our Florida hurricane insurance attorneys know the tactics insurance carriers use to underpay and reject insurance claims.
+At McIntyre & Bermudez, PLLC, our Florida hurricane insurance attorneys know the tactics insurance carriers use to underpay and reject insurance claims.
 Likewise, we know how to fight against these companies to ensure our clients receive the coverage they are entitled to.

-If your Hurricane Ian claim was denied or you feel your payout is seriously undervalued, call the dedicated legal team at The McIntyre Law Firm today at (239) 935-8426 or complete our online intake form to schedule a free consultation regarding your claim.
+If your Hurricane Ian claim was denied or you feel your payout is seriously undervalued, call the dedicated legal team at McIntyre & Bermudez, PLLC today at (239) 935-8426 or complete our online intake form to schedule a free consultation regarding your claim.

 Do I Need an Attorney for My Hurricane Damage Claim?